 Details of the Hoare-Laval Pact was leaked to the press on 10th December, 1935.
 The scheme was widely denounced as appeasement of Italian aggression.
 Baldwin's cabinet rejected the plan and Hoare was forced to resign.
 Henry Channon saw Hoare make his resignation speech in the House of Commons: "At last Sam Hoare got up, and in a flash he had won the sympathy of the House by his lucidity, his concise narrative, his sincerity and patriotism.
 He told the whole story of his negotiations and added that not a country, save our own, has moved a soldier, a ship, an aeroplane - was this collective action?
 He was a Cato defending himself; for 40 minutes he held the House breathless, and at last sat down, but not before he had wished his successor better luck, and burst into tears."
 Hoare argued in his memoirs that he appeased Benito Mussolini in order to prevent him forming an alliance with Adolf Hitler.
 However, his opponents argued that his actions resulted in the Italians taking control of all Ethiopia.

 Hoare had in fact been following government policy and in June 1936 he was appointed as First Lord of the Admiralty.
 When Neville Chamberlain replaced Baldwin in May 1937, he was given the post of Secretary of State for the Home Office.
 In cabinet Hoare provided support to Chamberlain and Lord Halifax, in the government's policy of appeasement.
+It was claimed by Claud Cockburn in his newsletter, The Week, that Hoare was a member of the pro-appeasement group, the Cliveden Set.

 International tension increased when Adolf Hitler began demanding that the Sudetenland in Czechoslovakia should be under the control of the German government.
 In an attempt to to solve the crisis, the heads of the governments of Germany, Britain, France and Italy met in Munich.
 On 29th September, 1938, Neville Chamberlain, Adolf Hitler, Edouard Daladier and Benito Mussolini signed the Munich Agreement which transferred to Germany the Sudetenland, a fortified frontier region that contained a large German-speaking population.
 When Eduard Benes, Czechoslovakia's head of state, who had not been invited to Munich, protested at this decision, Chamberlain told him that Britain would be unwilling to go to war over the issue of the Sudetenland.